leanprover/leanprover.github.io/documentation/emacs.md

 To use Emacs with Lean, you simply need to create a file with the extension `.lean` and edit it.
 For example, you can create a file by typing `emacs my_file.lean` in a terminal window, in the directory where you want to keep the file.
 Assuming everything has been installed correctly, Emacs will start up in Lean mode, already checking your file in the background.

 Lean mode offers syntax highlighting, so commands, identifiers, and so on are color-coded.
 Any errors that Lean detects are subtly underlined in red, and the editor adds an annotation to the left margin at lines where errors occur.
 As you continue to type and eliminate errors, these annotations magically disappear.
-Lean uses multiple cores to process a file, and caches previous work to speed up compilation.
+Lean uses multiple cores to process a file and caches previous work to speed up compilation.
 As a result, changes you make are registered almost instantaneously.

 If you put the Emacs cursor on a highlighted error, Emacs displays the error message in at the bottom of the frame.
 If you hover over the highlighted error with the system cursor, the error message appears in a pop-up bubble.
 Alternatively, if you type `C-c ! l` while in Lean mode, Emacs opens a new window with a list of compilation errors.
 Some commands in Lean, such as `check` and `print`, produce output.
 The annotations are a different color, but they are otherwise handled the same way.